rebkova/Algorithms/README.md

 3 INSERTION SORT
 - Assumes sorted list/array.
 - Compares values in an array/list left from the current element/value called *key*.
-To make space for the key element, values in array are slid to the right or left in an array to make space for the key, depending on their size.
+To make space for the key element, values in array are slid to the right or left in an array, depending on their size.